pinecone-io/pinecone-mcp/README.md

 You can check the status of the server in **Cursor Settings > MCP**.

 To enable the server globally, add the configuration to the `.cursor/mcp.json` in your home directory instead.

+It is recommended to use rules to instruct Cursor on proper usage of the MCP server.
+Check out the [docs](https://docs.pinecone.io/guides/operations/mcp-server#configure-cursor) for some suggestions.

 ### Configure Claude desktop